AdobeDocs/learning-manager.en/help/migrated/upcoming-changes-in-adobe-learning-manager.md

 * **Role State (role.csv)**: Indicates the current status of roles within the system.
 * **User Role State (user_role.csv)**: Indicates the status of the user-role association.

+>[!NOTE]
+>
+>The above CSV changes apply only to the accounts that use incremental users.

 Download the [sample CSVs](assets/sample-csv-Incremnetal.zip) here.

 ## Reset recommendations in Salesforce app